Prepayment energy meter tricks you should know if you pay for your energy in advance

 If you have a prepayment meter, follow these tips for how you can keep your energy bills as low as possible

-Follow these prepayment energy meter tricks to keep your bills as low as possible when the higher energy price cap (opens in new tab) comes into effect.
+Follow these prepayment energy meter tricks to keep your bills as low as possible.

-Around 24 million households will be worried about how much their energy bills will cost (opens in new tab) when the new cap comes into force on 1 October 2022.
+Around 24 million households are still worried about how much their energy bills will cost , even though the Energy Price Guarantee is now in effect.
 Out of those 24 million households, around 4.5 million have prepayment meters at home.

 If you pay for energy using a prepayment meter, there are steps you can take to minimise how much you spend.

 7 prepayment energy meter tricks you should know